VICE Broadly Editorial Illustration

 Board for freelance & contract work

-Detail of an editorial illustration for VICE media channel Broadly, for the article "How Islamophobia Hurts Muslim Women the Most."
+Detail of an editorial illustration for VICE media channel Broadly, for the article "'The New Reality: Women Charged For Murder After Self-Inducing Abortions."

 See full article and illustration in situ here: